souro26/GSoC-learning-space/models/needs_predator_prey/analysis.md

 3. energy high -> reproduce
 4. otherwise -> wander

-These priorities are implemented directly inside the agent "step()" method using conditional statements.
+These priorities are implemented directly inside the agent step() method using conditional statements.

 Example pattern: